Unsalted Ox Tongue

 - Strong meaty flavour that works well with all accompaniments

-- Can be eaten hot or cold
+- Once boiled can be enjoyed hot or cold

 Price per kg: